zbrose/petit-ami-upstream/README.md

 # Petit Ami
 Petit Ami is an iOS real-time pocket monster app created in Xcode using Swift.
-Users are able to adopt there very own Ami companion which they can feed, play mini games with, and evolve.
+Users are able to adopt therir very own Ami companion which they can feed, play mini games with, and evolve.

 ## User Stories
 As a user I want to: